Jolie123-si/Tues_26911_DUEMATES/README.md

 DATA INSERTION:
 ---
-For the purpose of keeping the readme short, we chose to use few example to demostrate the insertion of data in our Tables.
+For the purpose of keeping the readme short, we chose to use few example to demostrate the insertion of data in my Tables.
 ---
 insertion for All Tables